TriplyDB/Documentation/docs/triplydb-js/index.md

 Failed to fetch account {name}.
 This account does not exist.

 Make sure that you have not mistyped the account name.
-Make sure that you are accessing the correct TriplyDB catalog.
 ```

 #### See also